lowrycito/handbook/pages/study-manual-general-handbook.md

   - [#### 30.6.
 Releasing Members from Callings

     The Lord calls men and women to serve in the Church through inspired invitations from His servants.
 These opportunities to serve are known as callings.](/study/manual/general-handbook/30-callings-in-the-church?lang=eng#title_number12 "/study/manual/general-handbook/30-callings-in-the-church?lang=eng#title_number12")
-  - [#### 30.7.
-Calling, Ordaining, and Setting Apart Bishops
+  - 30.7.
+Callings Bishops

+    - [#### 30.7.1.
+Recommending

       The Lord calls men and women to serve in the Church through inspired invitations from His servants.
+These opportunities to serve are known as callings.](/study/manual/general-handbook/30-callings-in-the-church?lang=eng#p_sF2Lz "/study/manual/general-handbook/30-callings-in-the-church?lang=eng#p_sF2Lz")
+    - [#### 30.7.2.
+Calling, Ordaining, and Setting Apart

-These opportunities to serve are known as callings.](/study/manual/general-handbook/30-callings-in-the-church?lang=eng#title_number14 "/study/manual/general-handbook/30-callings-in-the-church?lang=eng#title_number14")
+      The Lord calls men and women to serve in the Church through inspired invitations from His servants.
+These opportunities to serve are known as callings.](/study/manual/general-handbook/30-callings-in-the-church?lang=eng#p_k2I8o "/study/manual/general-handbook/30-callings-in-the-church?lang=eng#p_k2I8o")
   - 30.8.
 Chart of Callings

     - [#### 30.8.
 Chart of Callings